eclipse-vertx/vert.x/core_manual_java.md

 Where `main` is the name of the "main" of the Verticle (i.e. the name of the script if it's a Ruby or JavaScript verticle or the fully qualified class name if it's a Java verticle).
 See the chapter on "running vert.x" in the main manual for a description of what a main is.

+## Deploying a module programmatically

+You can also use `deployVerticle` to deploy an installed module, for example:

+    container.deployVerticle("mailer", config);

+Would deploy an instance of the out-of-the-box mailer module (see the modules manual) with the specified configuration.

 ## Passing configuration to a verticle programmatically

 JSON configuration can be passed to a verticle that is deployed programmatically.
 Inside the deployed verticle the configuration is accessed with the `getConfig` method.
 For example: